Last Updated on 09/22/2023 by Glynn Willard

 No, the spots are amongst the trees.
 You will not have a clear view of the horizon.

-Spots are really far apart, so even though most were taken, we still felt as though we had a lot of privacy.
+Spots are far apart, so even though most were taken, we still felt as though we had a lot of privacy.

 We definitely felt safe.
 At no point did we feel surrounded by shady or suspicious characters.